 The point is, even when they aren’t around, the kids (and all the things you do for them) are on your mind.
 Unless you make a conscious effort to spend some time focused on your relationship as a couple (not just co-parents), it can be hard to even get yourself in that mindset, even when you spend time away from them.

-So, to give your marriage the attention it deserves, spend some time (physically and mentally) away from the kids to focus ONLY on the marriage.
+So, to give your marriage the attention it deserves, spends some time (physically and mentally) away from the kids to focus ONLY on the marriage.
 This could be retreating into the bedroom for some overdue intimate time, a relaxing dinner date where you make a point not to discuss the kids, a weekend getaway, or anything else where you can disconnect from childrearing for just a little while.

 The importance of this kind of time spent together (away from distractions and kids) cannot be overstated.
 This is where your marriage truly flourishes, where you ensure that you stay connected even as years go by and you both grow and change.
 It’s when you can truly stay up to date with each other’s lives – each other’s concerns, successes, and opinions.
 It’s how you make sure you know each other.

-Again, to do this effectively you need to plan ahead – otherwise you might not actually focus on each other or the marriage itself.
+Again, to do this effectively you need to plan ahead – otherwise, you might not actually focus on each other or the marriage itself.
 Test the waters with some specific plans, where you can set up (far in advance) somewhere for your little ones to be and “check out” of being parents for a little while.

 Once you’ve done so, and see the fun you have can have together just being yourselves, you’ll be able to bring that kind of focus into more of the moments you spend together – even if they are brief or unexpected.

-It’s important to be attentive, loving parents – we aren’t trying to take away from that part of your life, just reminding you that no matter how “around the clock” it feels, it’s still only PART of who you are… And another major role you hold is that of spouse.
+It’s important to be attentive, loving parents – we aren’t trying to take away from that part of your life, just reminding you that no matter how “around the clock” it feels, it’s still only PART of who you are… And another major role you hold is that of a spouse.
 If you want the marriage to stay strong, you can’t trade one for the other.

 Dedicate some of your time to each other on a regular basis, away from the kids, away from cell phones and TV, and away from work and household responsibilities.
-Spend quality time as a couple with the intention of enjoying each other’s company and building the marriage you share.
+Spend a quality time as a couple with the intention of enjoying each other’s company and building the marriage you share.

-You’ll be amazed with the results!
+You’ll be amazed at the results!